upewpi/documents/bylaws.md

 1. The President shall be the primary point of contact of the society, shall preside over meetings, shall conduct the induction of new members, shall be responsible for determining who is eligible to be inducted into the society, and shall create and appoint committees for special purposes as necessary.
 2. The Secretary shall keep records of all the transactions of the Chapter, and in particular shall keep the minutes of the meetings.
 The secretary shall communicate to all members the dates, times, and locations of meetings, and shall coordinate the scheduling of a time and place, having secured them, for such meetings.
 3. The Treasurer shall collect all dues and assessments and shall issue, with the assistance of the Secretary, notices of special assessments.
 The Treasurer shall have charge of all funds of the Chapter, shall authorize payment of bills presented against the Chapter, and shall pay therefrom bills presented against the Chapter which have been approved for payment.
 The Treasurer shall also represent the chapter in financial matters, in particular before the Student Government Association.
-4. The Web Secretary shall aintain and update the chapter website, add and remove members from the email alias, oversee the LinkedIn group, and maintain the chapter GitHub repository.
+4. The Web Secretary shall maintain and update the chapter website, add and remove members from the email alias, oversee the LinkedIn group, and maintain the chapter GitHub repository.
 5. The Events Coordinator shall be in charge of managing special events, such as Burning the Midnight Oil and company talks, which includes advertising and logistics.
 5. Additional officer positions as created by the President shall have responsibilities as described therein.
 7. No officer shall be held accountable for a duty or responsibility created or enacted after appointment to his or her position.